Maesil-ju

-Maesil-ju (Korean: 매실주), also called plum wine, plum liquor, or plum liqueur, is an alcoholic drink infused with maesil (plums).The exact origins of Maesil-ju are unknown, but it is thought to date back to the Goryeo Dynasty (918-1392).
+Maesil-ju (Korean: 매실주), also called plum wine, plum liquor, or plum liqueur, is an alcoholic drink infused with maesil (plums).
+The exact origins of Maesil-ju are unknown, but it is thought to date back to the 918-1392 Goryeo period.

 Ingredients

 Maesil-ju is made with maesil (매실; 梅實; "plums"), preferably ripe hwangmae (황매; 黃梅; "yellow plums"), which are yellowish in color, fragrant and firm.
 Unripe cheongmae (청매; 靑梅; "green plums")—firmer and less fragrant—can also be used.
 Bruised or over-ripened plums may make the wine cloudy.
 Damaged fruits should be avoided, as direct contact of plum seeds with alcohol may produce a small amount of prussic acid, due to the amygdalin in plum seeds.
 However, toxicity vanishes after a year of maturation.
 Ripe plums have much lower amygdalin content.

 Typically, 3 l of soju (of 20% ABV) and 100-150 g of sugar is used per 1 kg of plums.
 Sugar can be substituted with slightly more honey, and soju of 20% ABV can be substituted by 2 l soju (or any other unflavored spirit) of 30% ABV and 1 l of water.